-After some experimentation with more contemporary liturgical worship, in 1993 the congregation decided to establish two separate worship services on a regular basis; one traditional and the other more contemporary.
+After some experimentation with more contemporary liturgical worship, in 1993 the congregation decided to establish two separate worship services on a regular basis, traditional and contemporary.

 In 1995 an exploratory committee recommended to the voter’s assembly that the congregation begin a Lutheran parochial school as one of the best means to reach the community with the Gospel.
 The voters approved the proposal on April 23rd, 1995.
 After a great deal of dedication and hard work the school opened in September, 1995 with eight Kindergarten students.

 In 1996 a full time teacher/principal was hired.
 The school now accommodated Kindergarten and Grade One.
 Enrollment rose to 45 students in 1997 and a half-time teacher for Kindergarten and full time teacher for grades 2-4 were added to the staff.